Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Evaluation Campaign

 The system is connected in a cascade with a tool for removing disfluencies and inserting punctuations \citep{Cho2012SegmentationAP}, and with a German--Czech NMT system. \XXXifaccepted{ The cascade is the same as the one of ELITR project at IWSLT 2020 \citep{machacek-etal-2020-elitr}.}

-The machine translation is trained on 8M sentence pairs from Europarl and Open Subtitles \citep{koehn2005europarl,lison-tiedemann-2016-opensubtitles2016}, the only public parallel corpora of German and Czech, and validated on newstest.
+The machine translation is trained on 8M sentence pairs from Europarl and Open Subtitles \citep{koehn2005europarl,lison-tiedemann-2016-opensubtitles2016}, and validated on newstest.
 The Transformer-based \citep{attention-is-all-you-need:2017} system runs in Marian \citep{mariannmt} and reaches 18.8 cased BLEU on WMT newstest-2019. \XXXifaccepted{ It was described in \citet{kvapilikova-etal-2019-cuni} as the supervised benchmark.
 It is not adapted for stability or for sentence prefixes.
 The translations of unfinished sentences flicker more than the ASR.}

 Despite the translations are pre-recorded and only played back in our simulated setup, we ensured we keep the original timing as emitted by the online speech translation system.